This post may contain affiliate links. Purchasing through them helps support this website. This post may also contain items gifted for consideration.

 Wondering how to become a runner?
 Yes, curvy girls run too.
-I'm sharing how and why I became a runner, along with the five simple things that helped me to sustain my favorite exercise.
+I'm sharing how and why I became a runner, along with a few simple things that helped me to sustain my favorite exercise.

 Couch to 5K Training Program: The Couch to 5k Training Program is a free interval training schedule and it's exactly what I used to become a runner (they now have an app that will help you AS you run, and it's $2.99).
-It takes you from walking to running a 5k in a structured and easy schedule.
-You'll start mostly walking and running for very short periods of time.
+It takes you from walking to jogging a 5k in a structured and easy schedule.
+You'll start mostly walking and jogging for very short periods of time.
 Over the course of the program, the amount you run increases and the amount you walk decreases.
 And the best part?
 It's such a gradual increase, it's easy to do!
 The program is meant to be used for three days a week (30 minutes each time) over a nine week period.
 The best part?
 You can always take it slow.
 Do one interval level for two or three weeks if you need to.
 There is no specific timeline you need to adhere to.
 And?
 You can do this at any level of fitness.
 Jogging slowly is fine.
 This is about walking and then running or jogging.
 Even now, years later I'm not a fast runner.
 Speed isn't my goal.
 Moving and enjoying my run is.

-Podcasts and Music: Now, my experienced runner dad runs in silence.
+Podcasts and Music: Now, my experienced runner dad races and jogs in silence.
 Me?
 NO WAY.
 I download podcasts or set up playlists.
 Even when I'm running a race.
 It helps me to stay on track and on pace.
 My suggestion?
 Find what you love, music that makes you run a little faster or dance down the sidewalks in your neighborhood (lately it's Beyonce for me).
 I also go through stages where I love listening to a podcast or an audiobook as I run.
 Basically, find something that you ENJOY listening to.

-Group or Alone: Decide if you are a train in a group or train alone type of person.
-While I'm a total extrovert, I'm definitely a run alone person.
+Group or Alone: Decide if you are a train in a group (when it's safe) or train alone type of person.
+While I'm a total extrovert, I'm definitely a jog alone person.
 I love decompressing on a short run at the park near our house or around our neighborhood.
-If you're around people all day (kids or adults), I'd highly suggest running on your own…it's a great way to decompress.
+If you're around people all day (kids or adults), I'd highly suggest jogging on your own…it's a great way to decompress.
 Some people love running clubs or finding a buddy to train with.

-Have a Goal: Sign up for a race.
+Have a Goal: Sign up for a race (even a virtual one).
 Have a goal in mind.
 When I decided to learn how to become a runner, I immediately signed up for a 5k race twelve weeks ahead.
 It kept me on track with training, and I loved having a fun goal in mind.
 Something that will make you proud when you complete it is key here.

-The Right Gear: The right gear is key for running and so is keeping it in tip top shape.
-Running tights or capris (I'm a fan of zella leggings) in the warmer seasons, good sports bras, and great shoes will help you feel comfortable during training and races.
-I tend to wear brighter colors (like the adorable rainbow band on this sports bra) because they make running just a little more fun.
-And my secret weapon?
-Clorox2® Sport Odor & Stain Remover.
-It's is a laundry additive that is used with your favorite detergent, it does a stellar job of removing sweat odors (sorry, but they'll be an issue after training days) and removing tough stains (and it's totally color safe on all fabrics).
-I snagged it at Target in the laundry product aisle, and I'd highly recommend keeping a bottle on hand.
+The Right Gear: The right gear is key for jogging and so is keeping it in tip top shape.
+Running tights or capris (I'm a fan of zella leggings) in the warmer seasons, good sports bras, and great running shoes will help you feel comfortable during training and races.
+I tend to wear brighter colors (like the adorable rainbow band on this sports bra) because they make working out just a little more fun.
+But the key here?
+You want support, clothes that fit well and prevent chafing and shoes that are meant for the type of exercise you are doing (trail, road, treadmill).
+Additional for me?
+Great headphones and really good nonslip socks.

-Are you a runner?
+Are you a jogger?
 What are YOUR top tips for how to become a runner with ease?